Back to skill

 Overview

-This fire-detection skill performs the advertised remote media analysis, but it also silently creates or reuses user identity, logs into an external service, and stores tokens locally.
+The skill performs cloud-based fire/smoke analysis, but it also silently creates or reuses an identity, sends identifiers to remote services, and stores account tokens locally.

 SkillSpector